 Aquarium lighting can make a huge impact on the success of your tank.
 A beginning aquarist might overlook this impact at first, relying on natural light or standard-issue incandescent lamps as a means of showing off their fish.
 However, lighting for aquariums goes far beyond aesthetics and can impact all the living things in your tank- fish, plants, and algae included.
 Aquarium lighting can impact fish behavior and is essential for the proper growth of aquatic plants.
-In order to encourage a healthy environment, it is important to look into quality aquarium lighting and options for control that allow for fine tuning your ecosystem for optimum success.
+In order to encourage a healthy environment, it is important to look into quality aquarium lighting and options for control that allow for fine-tuning your ecosystem for optimum success.

 LED lighting is the best for aquariums in terms of quality and control, and can be used for any aquarium.
-Incandescent lamps are often less efficient-shining extra light away from your aquarium, and can run hot which can be problematic in smaller setups.
+Incandescent lamps are often less efficient-shining extra light away from your aquarium and can run hot which can be problematic in smaller setups.
 Fluorescent lamps, while offering some options for the full light spectrum, tend to lose intensity over time.
-In comparison, LED lights give you control over the entire light spectrum to influence your animals and plants.
-They also run cooler than other lights, and are long lasting for minimal maintenance over time.
-LED lights can last for 50,000 hours- or 6 years- without replacing.
+In comparison, LED lights to give you control over the entire light spectrum to influence your animals and plants.
+They also run cooler than other lights and are long-lasting for minimal maintenance over time.
+LED lights can last for 50,000 hours- or 6 years- without replacement.
 Although the up-front cost can be higher than some of the other lighting options mentioned, these powerful lights are energy efficient.
 In fact, LED bulbs can run on up to 80% less electricity than other lights!
 The energy efficiency coupled with their long life adds up to serious savings in the long run in comparison to their counterparts.
 LED lights are also more adjustable than standard bulbs.
 This means that you can often adjust the spectrum of light coming through and use different color channels to influence your tank.
 Many LED lights include modes for day and night, as well as modes optimized specifically for plants and reefs.

 Finding a suitable LED light for a 125-150 gallon aquarium can be a challenge.
-With a larger scale setup, the more attention must be paid to light coverage and intensity throughout the tank.
+With a larger scale setup, more attention must be paid to light coverage and intensity throughout the tank.
 The light fixtures must have proper dimensions to properly fit the tank, and strike a healthy balance between intensity and luminosity.
 The lighting that you choose, and the intensity that it can allow, will dictate the type of plants and corals that you can grow in your environment.
-Luckily, there are plenty of options for great aquarium light set ups, not to mention other opportunities for making your own lighting.
+Luckily, there are plenty of options for great aquarium light setups, not to mention other opportunities for making your own lighting.
 To figure out what will work best for you, it helps to understand the type of light that you need for your selected plants and fish to thrive.

 Light is made up of colors, referred to as a spectrum, that while not overly noticeable to the human eye can have an impact on the aquatic environment.
 Humans are more sensitive to green and yellow light, whereas plants thrive under red and blue light.
-Choosing an aquarium lamp that supplies the correct colored light to your tank can have a great impact on photosynthesis that plants use to grow- and lead to a blooming, thriving aquascape.
-A bonus of using LED aquarium lights are that many models give you fine control over the light spectrum, which you can adjust as often as you like to suit your needs.
-Fish are less sensitive to changes in light, however it can still have an effect on their lifestyle.
-It is important for fish health that they have a distinct day and night, or light and dark periods every 24 hours.
+Choosing an aquarium lamp that supplies the correct colored light to your tank can have a great impact on photosynthesis that plants use to grow- and lead to a booming, thriving aquascape.
+A bonus of using LED aquarium lights is that many models give you fine control over the light spectrum, which you can adjust as often as you like to suit your needs.
+Fish are less sensitive to changes in light, however, it can still have an effect on their lifestyle.
+It is important for fish health that they have distinct day and night, or light and dark periods every 24 hours.
 This not only maintains the natural day and night cycles they would experience in the wild, but it gives nocturnal species of fish some space to thrive.
 Although fish are not overly sensitive to the spectrum of light, studies have shown that fish exposed to red light stimulated feeding motivation.
-Now that we have a handle on how light works, we can think about some factors to consider when looking for an LED aquarium light for a 125 or 150 gallon aquarium.
+Now that we have a handle on how light works, we can think about some factors to consider when looking for an LED aquarium light for a 125 or 150-gallon aquarium.

-As previously stated, a large 125 to 150 gallon tank can be an interesting size to light.
+As previously stated, a large 125 to 150-gallon tank can be an interesting size to light.
 Aquariums of this size can have a length of around 6 feet, which can be difficult to outfit properly.
-When it comes to growing plants and corals, the light coverage must be enough so that the corners aren’t in the dark, which will lead to stunted growth and plant die off.
+When it comes to growing plants and corals, the light coverage must be enough so that the corners aren’t in the dark, which will lead to stunted growth and plant die-off.
 A standard 60” light, in this instance, might be enough for fish and live rocks but insufficient for coral and plants.
 In order to provide full coverage for a large planted tank, it can be beneficial to rely on several smaller lights as opposed to fewer large lights.
-An added benefit of using several smaller lights is that there is less of an emergency if one of them burns out- you will have several backup lamps until you can replace it.
-Smaller lamps are also more affordable to replace that larger light fixtures.
+An added benefit of using several smaller lights is that there is less of an emergency if one of them burns out you will have several backup lamps until you can replace it.
+Smaller lamps are also more affordable to replace than larger light fixtures.
 Another factor to consider is the degrees of illumination for the light fixture.
 Many LED lights use lenses to diffuse the light and prevent a spotlight effect, which can help illuminate areas that would otherwise be in shadow.
 Use the dimensions of your aquarium and your desired plants and livestock as a guide for what configuration of lights would work best for you.

-LED lights can become hot to the touch, but often run at half the temperature of an incandescent bulb of the same brightness.
+LED lights can become hot to the touch but often run at half the temperature of an incandescent bulb of the same brightness.
 This is a wonderful feature for aquarium environments, where the lights are meant to be kept on up to 10 hours a day.
 Older lights such as incandescent and fluorescent lights run the risk of running hot enough to cause temperature changes in your aquarium- which can be disastrous for sensitive fish.
 LED bulbs run cooler because their design features a heat sink- a component of the bulb that is designed to draw the heat out of the LED and keep the device as cool as possible.
 This is partly why LED lights wind up having such a long lifespan.
 Many aquarium light options will give ratings for how hot the lamps get.
-For a larger aquarium, such as a 125 to 150 gallon tank, using several smaller lights might increase your temperature over time.
+For a larger aquarium, such as a 125 to 150-gallon tank, using several smaller lights might increase your temperature over time.
 However, it is unlikely that the temperature differences from LED lights will be hot enough to warrant installing a chiller or fan for your tank.

 Most plants and fish need about 8 to 12 hours a day of light.
 While you can definitely achieve this yourself by turning the lights on and off, a timer is a great feature to look for in aquarium lighting, as it automates this process for you.
 If your lights are on all the time, it can stress out your fish and also lead to algae buildup.
 Leaving your lights off is also problematic, as most aquatic plants need plenty of daylight hours in order to grow and spread.
-A good timer feature can be helpful in making your aquarium as low maintenance as possible, and you can ‘set it and forget it’.
-For a truly hands-off experience, some LED light fixtures are even designed to be run constantly, and have a built-in 24 hour program where they cycle through various lightning to recreate day, night, dawn and dusk.
+A good timer feature can be helpful in making your aquarium as low maintenance as possible, and you can ‘set it and forget it.
+For a truly hands-off experience, some LED light fixtures are even designed to be run constantly and have a built-in 24-hour program where they cycle through various lightning to recreate day, night, dawn, and dusk.

 If you are using a timer, it’s important to note that not all timers are equally reliable.
 It’s a good idea to test your timers ever so often to make sure they have not gone out of sync- this is especially important if you have multiple lights to cover a large tank.
 If one of the lights is not timed right, it could be interrupting the light sequence for the tank and causing disturbances in your ecosystem.

 Another great feature of LED lights is the amount of control available to the aquarist.
 LED lights are often adjustable so that you have complete control over the percentage of light intensity.
 This is super helpful when introducing new life to your aquarium, as you can adjust the intensity over time to acclimate them to your environment.
 With many LED lights you are also given control over the color spectrum for your lighting, meaning you can tweak the spectrum over time depending on what you need.
-For reef tanks, this saves time and effort as you will not have to move the corals around as much, as you can adjust the light separately for each part of the tank- which is super beneficial to large tanks in the 125 gallon or larger range.
+For reef tanks, this saves time and effort as you will not have to move the corals around as much, as you can adjust the light separately for each part of the tank- which is super beneficial to large tanks in the 125 gallons or larger range.
 Another benefit of adjustable intensity is that you won’t have to worry about fussing around with the height of your lights.
 Any changes in location can be accommodated without compromising the quality of light for your tank- you can simply adjust the LED intensity as you like to make up the difference.
-When working with large tanks in the 125 to 150 gallon range, it’s also important to consider the intensity of the lights in relation to the depth of the tank.
+When working with large tanks in the 125 to 150-gallon range, it’s also important to consider the intensity of the lights in relation to the depth of the tank.
 If you are constructing a heavily planted tank that’s on the deep side, you will need a lamp of high intensity to make sure that light is reaching the plants towards the bottom of the tank.

-These parameters can leave a lot up to consideration when shopping for aquarium lights.
+These parameters can leave a lot up to consider when shopping for aquarium lights.
 We have mentioned that many of these considerations will depend on the specifics of your tank.
 An LED light fixture that is designed for a reef tank might look pretty different compared to a heavily planted freshwater setup.
-However, there are some broad spectrum lights that work pretty well for a variety of aquariums.
+However, there are some broad-spectrum lights that work pretty well for a variety of aquariums.
 We have gathered some recommendations for a variety of aquarium types, to give some insight into possible LED light fixtures for your unique tank.